bgbrink/ddPCRvis/README.md

 ```

 ## Usage
-Since you found your way here, I think it's safe to assume that you are familiar with websites and how to navigate them. dropVis works exactly the same.
+Since you found your way here, I think it's safe to assume that you are familiar with websites and how to navigate them. ddPCRvis works exactly the same.
 On the top, you have the navigation bar:
 <p align="center">
 <img
 src="https://user-images.githubusercontent.com/11661112/30427716-20a7b36a-9951-11e7-9d85-a8e25a84abd5.PNG"
-alt="dropVis navigation">
+alt="ddPCRvis navigation">
 </p>

 Notice the help button on the right side.
 Click it and it will explain everything you need to know on the current page.
 On the left side, a sidebar contains all available input fields for the current view.
 Here is an example for the 'Upload files' view:
 <p align="left">
 <img
 src="https://user-images.githubusercontent.com/11661112/28871441-da3a5e70-7784-11e7-93c6-1cfe41dd7880.PNG"
-alt="dropVis upload example">
+alt="ddPCRvis upload example">
 </p>

 To get started, you have to upload your data.
 Since one experiment most likely consists of many different files, naming them apropriately is important in order to keep things organized.
 We chose to use a unique identifier in each filename of the form `"^[[:upper:]][[:digit:]][[:digit:]]$"` (A01, A02, A03, B01, B02, ...), which is usually included automatically by the ddPCR machine.